What is Amazon's Business Model & Why Is it Being Regulated?

 As you would expect, companies of this size are bound to come under scrutiny.
 Many critics fear the tech giant has unfair control over its markets — making Amazon an unstoppable force with no ceiling.

-So, is Amazon’s business model sustainable and what are regulators doing to curb Bezos’ hunger for market domination?
+So, is Amazon's business model sustainable and what are regulators doing to curb its hunger for market domination?

 Join us as we investigate the Amazon business model under the microscope.
 We'll review potential problems with Amazon and discuss why and how regulators are encouraging fair competition among smaller online retailers.